 Students interested in careers in political journalism are advised to consult with faculty of CWU's Department of Communication and to consider a double major in political science and print journalism in communication.

 The United States has six percent of the world's population yet almost seventy percent of the world's population with law degrees.
 It seems there is always room for more, though.
 It might be noted that not everyone who graduates from law school and passes the bar exam becomes a practicing lawyer: a substantial number become salaried employees of corporations, labor unions, interest groups, and government at all levels.
 And, in such a litigious society, there is much to be said for some knowledge of the law if one wishes a career in the political area.
-Students who intend to pursue such post-graduate activity should seek the advice of Professor Jacobs, who is our pre-law adviser.

 That is, other than law school as mentioned above.
 Graduates with a BA in political science may very well want to consider the possibility of continuing study in that field.
 A master's degree in political science allows the individual to concentrate on one or two subfields of political science, generally requires another one and a half or two years of study, and opens a number of additional doors to employment opportunities.